DV

 What is the difference between SCHD and SPHD?

-SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket strategy, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
+SCHD (Schwab U.S. Dividend Equity ETF) tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SPHD (Invesco S&P 500 High Dividend Low Volatility ETF) tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
 They are issued by Schwab and Invesco respectively.

 Can I hold both SCHD and SPHD?